hannes/MonetDBLite/README.md

 con <- dbConnect(MonetDBLite::MonetDBLite(), dbdir)
 ```

-To create a temporary server (or to reconnect to a previously-initiated one), create a DBI connection as follows:
+To create a temporary server, create a DBI connection as follows:

 ```R
 library(DBI)
 con <- dbConnect(MonetDBLite::MonetDBLite())
 ```

-Note that the above temporary server command is equivalent to initiating the server in `tempdir()`:
+Note that the above temporary server command is equivalent to initiating the server in the `tempdir()` of your R session:
 ```R
 library(DBI)
 dbdir <- tempdir()